libMobility: A Python library for hydrodynamics at the Smoluchowski level: Validation

 \paragraph{Fluctuation-dissipation theorem} The fluctuation-dissipation theorem (FDT) ensures that thermal fluctuations generated by the solver accurately reflect the hydrodynamic interactions described by the mobility operator, as given by \cref{eq:fdt}.
 To test this, \libM evaluates the statistical consistency between deterministic mobility matrices and stochastic displacements.
 For each solver, the computed thermal fluctuations are compared against the theoretical covariance provided by the mobility operator.
 Specifically, we test that

 where the subscript SVD denotes we compute that inverse square root exactly using the singular value decomposition of the full mobility matrix $\grandm$.
-Agreement is evaluated statistically over multiple realizations (via a Kolmogorov-Smirnov test), confirming the solver correctly implements the relationship between deterministic mobility and stochastic fluctuations as mandated by the FDT.
+This transformation is done for convenience, so that we may perform statistical tests on each component $\vec{Z}$ independently.
+Agreement is evaluated statistically over multiple realizations via a Kolmogorov-Smirnov test\cite{KSTest}, confirming the solver correctly implements the relationship between deterministic mobility and stochastic fluctuations as mandated by the FDT.
 Sanity checks, such as the mobility matrix being positive definite, are also performed.

-\paragraph{Thermal drift} Validation of the thermal drift term is made tricky by analytical results for the drift being challenging analytically.
-We validate the thermal drift term by performing a consistency check against an alternate implementation of a random finite difference and testing that, on average over many realizations of the RFD, they are equivalent.
+\paragraph{Thermal drift} Validation of the thermal drift term is performed by checking that the average of many RFDs converges to the divergence of the mobility computed using a deterministic finite difference.
+The thermal drift term can be computed deterministically as

+where $\vec{e}_j$ is a unit vector with only the $j$-th entry non-zero, $\vec{q}^{\pm} = \vec{q} \pm \frac{\delta}{2} \vec{e}_j$, and $M = 6N$ when both forces and torques are included and $M=3N$ for only forces.
+This is used to validate the RFD implementation of thermal drift as where the average is taken over enough realizations of the RFD to converge within a specified error tolerance $\epsilon$.